prog4biol/pfb2023/pfb.md

 ```
 #### Defining a Function that calculates GC Content

 We use `def` do define our own function.
 It is followed by the name of the function (`gc_content`) and parameters it will take in parentheses.
+If you have more than one parameter, you separate them with commas.
 A colon is the last character on the `def` line.
 The parameter variables will be available for your code inside the function to use.

 ```python
 def gc_content(dna):   # give our function a name and parameter 'dna'